International

 Poland is generally governed by a coalition government.
 The country's main parties/coalitions are:

-- Law & Justice (PiS): centre-right, mildly euro-sceptic and based on a platform of law and order
+- Law & Justice (PiS): right-wing, populist, mildly euro-sceptic and based on a platform of law and order

 - Poland 2050 (PL2050): founded as a social movement in 2020, centrist